 This is a court administered process that allows for an institution or individual person to have control of a child or a person who is still a child, under the age of the designated distribution or deemed incompetent to receive proceeds from an estate in probate.
 Custodians are fiduciary in nature.
 [When creating a 529 education plan for a child, you are referred to as the Custodian of the Account.
 Your child is the beneficiary).

-This is a person who has died.
+A decedent is the name given to a person who has died.